 Victory points for votes: The federal state card shows the number of victory points a player receives for their number of votes in that state.
-Votes in a larger federal state are worth more victory points, as these states have a higher influence in German politics.
+Votes in a larger federal state are worth more victory points, as these states have a higher influence an politics in German politics.

-- Tictory points for winning the election and influencing the media: The players now determine the winner of the election. - If only one single party reaches a total of 50+ votes: - Winner of the election: This party wins the election and receives 12 victory points that each player marks down for this party on the back of their scoring sheet. - Influencing the media: If the winner of the election has at least 1 media marker in this federal state, they move one of them from the federal state to the media/party base board.
+★ Victory points for winning the election and influencing the media: The players now determine the winner of the election.

+• If only one single party reaches a total of 50+ votes:

+- This party wins the election and receives 12 victory points that each player marks down for this party on the back of their scoring sheet. - W Influencing the media: If the winner of the election has at least 1 media marker in this federal state, they move one of them from the federal state to the media/party base board.
 They determine the media presence spot according to the current election, so if this is the first election they place it on the spot with a "10" (the first spot on the left with white numbers).
-Players mark these victory points only at the end of the game! - If two or more parties reach a total of 50+ votes: - Winner of the election: Each of these parties receives 10 victory points immediately.
-The party with the most votes is considered to be the winner of the election.
+Players mark these victory points only at the end of the game!

+• If two or more parties reach a total of 50+ votes:

+- The party with the most votes is considered to be the winner of the election.
 In case of a tie for most votes each party participating is considered to be the winner. - Influencing the media: If the winner of the election has at least 1 media marker in this federal state, they move one of them from the federal state to the media/party base board.
 They determine the media presence spot according to the current election.
 Players mark these victory points only at the end of the game! - If the strongest party has less than 50 votes, they must build a coalition: - The strongest party looks for a coalition partner.
 In case of a tie for the strongest party, the start player (or the player closest to the start player) takes precedence.